 What insurance cover do I have?

-The insurance cover you have depends on the plan you’re in.
+The insurance cover you have depends on the division you’re in, the relevant conditions and your personal circumstances such as age and health.
 The insurance cover that is available in some of the plans is Death, Total & Permanent Disablement and Income Protection.

 It’s important to review your insurance from time to time – especially when you have any changes in your life (such as getting married, taking on a mortgage, having children or separating from your spouse).
 You can find out how much insurance cover you may need by using our calculator.